Garantism (legal theory): Influence

 Garantism has had major influence in Italian, Spanish, and Latin American legal thought, particularly in discussions of constitutionalism, human rights, and criminal procedure.
 In the Spanish-speaking world, many of Ferrajoli’s works have been translated by Perfecto Andrés Ibáñez, a former magistrate of the Supreme Court of Spain.
-The theory has also shaped debates within the UNAM and other European and Latin American universities.
+The theory has also shaped debates within the National Autonomous University of Mexico (UNAM) and other European and Latin American universities.